-Make the coach relatable.
-Many Members didn't bother opening up to their Health Coach (who were usually young and fit) or want to take their advice because Member’s didn’t feel like their coach could truly understand what it's like to be diabetic or overweight.
-Many Coaches actually had experiences and close family stories that were relatable to their Members, they needed help being vulnerable and sharing.
+Make the Coach relatable.
+Coaches needed to share personal stories with Members to help establish a connection.
+Many Members didn't bother opening up to their Health Coach (who were usually young and fit) because Member’s didn’t feel like their health coach could relate to their experiences.

 Meet members where they are, not where you think they should be.
-Members shared horror stories of other places telling them to drink only protein shakes, or go to the gym everyday, only to be set up for failure.
-Members appreciated when Health Coaches approached recommendations as a lifestyle change and gave tools and changes that fit into their life.
+Members shared horror stories of other places telling them to drink only protein shakes, or go to the gym every day, only to be set up for failure.
+Members appreciated when Health Coaches approached recommendations as a lifestyle change and gave incremental changes that fit into their life.

 Make information actionable.
 Members didn't just want the theory on a topic.
 They wanted tactics, tools and clear takeaways of what to do with the information they were presented.

-Below is my synthesis of our workshop and insights that outlines the Wellness Curriculum.
-The model of the Wellness Curriculum allows for a member through a series of tools to identify what types of topics they are interested in, what areas in their life do they need the most support, how much knowledge they currently have in that area, and how willing they are to make a change.
-The output from the series of tools pulls from a database of possible content and techniques to deliver a personalized plan to the member.
-This database allows for Care Team members to use the tools as an algorithm and deliver a consistent experience across all Centers while reducing time spent on re-making content.
+The Wellness Curriculum walks a Member through a series of tools to identify: their top topics of interest, areas where they need support, their current knowledge level and their willingness to make a change.
+The output indicates what content and techniques the Health Coach can leverage to deliver a personalized plan to the member.
+This database houses content, techniques and examples for Care Team members to use in order to deliver a consistent experience across all Centers and reduce the amount of time spent on making content.

-Care Teams in both markets were excited about the recommendation and split into two teams, one focused on prototypes for a personalization tool and the others on developing content.
-The content team used a template as their first pass at structuring the various content topics so that any health coach could deliver the information regardless of their background and training.
+After the workshop, Health Coaches in both Chicago and Atlanta split into two teams, one focused on the tools and the other on content.
+The content team created a template to structure the various topics so that any health coach could deliver the information regardless of their background and training.

-I guided the Care Teams through how to prototype, provided resources and reassured them when they became uncomfortable with the ambiguity of not knowing the final product.
-I instructed the Care Teams to develop prototypes ranging from very literal (survey questions) to abstract (metaphors / images) to stretch their creativity.
+I guided the Care Teams through how to prototype, provided resources and reassured them when they became uncomfortable with the ambiguity of not knowing what the final product would be.
+I instructed the Care Teams to develop prototypes ranging from very literal (i.e. survey questions) to abstract (i.e. metaphors / images) to stretch their creativity.